pistocop/pistoBot/README.md

 ## 👀 Example of chat

-An example of GPT-2 model trained on my whatsapp and telegram messages.
+An example of GPT-2 model trained on my whatsapp and telegram messages.<br>
+See the [website](https://guardatisimone.github.io/pistoBot-website/) for more examples.

 **Chat:**<br>
 > :pencil2: come sei messo col pistobot?<br>